itsjoesullivan/van/2013/08/npm-bin.md

 #Defining binaries in NPM

-I've never quite known how to properly create global apps.
-A brief survey of how other people have done so follows, then a wrapup.
+I've never quite known the proper way to declare a global script within an npm module.
+I conducted a brief survey of the most starred CLI npm modules.
+It's below, followed by a brief [wrapup](#wrapup).

 ##Express